CHEOPS (CHaracterizing ExOPlanets Satellite)

 The approach retained for the industrial development of S-missions differs substantially from that for L and M missions, while obeying all the Agency rules.
 L or M missions are defined and implemented in three major phases:

-phase starts by a Phase 0 performed by ESA, then includes a detailed
+starts by a Phase 0 performed by ESA, then includes a detailed study

-study phase (Phases A and B1) where the mission definition and
+phase (Phases A and B1) where the mission definition and requirements

-requirements are progressively matured and finally frozen, and where
+are progressively matured and finally frozen, and where the mission

-the mission critical technologies are developed in parallel aiming at
+critical technologies are developed in parallel aiming at TRL ≥ 6

-TRL ≥ 6 (ISO scale) prior to starting the spacecraft development.
+(ISO scale) prior to starting the spacecraft development.
+The study

-The study phase is achieved with parallel industrial contracts, awarded
+phase is achieved with parallel industrial contracts, awarded in

-in competition in two steps, for preserving the industrial competition
+competition in two steps, for preserving the industrial competition for

-for the spacecraft development.
-At the end of the preparation phase,
+the spacecraft development.
+At the end of the preparation phase, the

 2) The implementation phase: Following the mission adoption by the SPC, the Agency initiates the implementation phase by first selecting the Prime contractor for the space segment development, and then the subsystem contractors and the equipment suppliers.
 Most of the industrial contractors are known at the end of phase B2, which is closed by the system PDR (Preliminary Design Review).
 The selection of all industrial contractors is made through ESA “procurement best practices”, i.e. in open competition with due consideration to specific procurement constraints, such as the geographical distribution of contracts.
 Following successful development and verification, the space segment is launched and the implementation phase ends with in-orbit commissioning.